jstakun/camel-servlet-datagrid-example/camel-example-servlet/README.txt

 An example which shows how to use the Camel Servlet with JBoss Data Grid.

-You will need to package this example first: mvn package
+This project depends on cdm project: https://github.com/jstakun/cdm.

-To run the example deploy it in JBoss EAP.
+To run the example deploy it to JBoss EAP using mvn jboss-as:deploy.

 POST http://localhost:8080/camel-example-servlet/camel/datagrid